DevExpress/devextreme-demos/JSDemos/Demos/TreeList/BatchEditing/description.md

-You can use the batch edit mode to defer saving multiple changes.
-In this mode, users edit data one cell at a time.
-The changes are stored in a buffer and can be discarded before the **Save** button is clicked.
+You can use the batch edit mode to defer saving multiple cell changes.
+The changes are stored in a buffer and can be discarded before a user clicks the **Save** button.

 To enable the batch edit mode, configure the following properties: